If you’ve ever experienced chafing, you know the pain can be unbearable.

-Not really.
-Chafing usually occurs when the thighs rub together.
+In brief (pun totally intended), not really.
+Chafing occurs when your thighs rub together.
 Since underwear briefs don’t cover the thighs, it’s more likely that chafing will occur.
-Though, it depends on whether or not your thighs have tendency to rub together.
+However, it ultimately depends on whether or not your thighs rub together.

-The best anti-chafing underwear for people who work outdoors, such as landscapers, farmers, construction/city workers, or even police officers would be mid-length boxer briefs made from polyester, nylon, or viscose (rayon) blends.
+The best anti-chafing underwear for people who work outdoors (like landscapers, farmers, construction/city workers, firefighters and police officers) would be mid-length boxer briefs made from polyester, nylon, or viscose (rayon) blends.

 Underwear That Keeps You Feeling Dry

-If feeling dry is your top priority, and you don’t care about visible sweat marks, then you may want to consider purchasing mesh polyester underwear such as:
+If feeling cool and dry is your top priority and you don’t care about visible sweat marks, then you may want to consider purchasing mesh polyester underwear such as:

-- 360 Sport briefs from Tommy John listed above (tommyjohn.com)
+- 360 Sport briefs from Tommy John (tommyjohn.com)

 - DEVOPS Cool Dry Mesh Underwear – pictured below (Amazon)